 This page provides information about Observation Block (OB) creation only for users assigned Visitor Mode time at ESO telescopes.
-Astronomers having obtained observing time in Service Mode or at APEX should consult instead the links provided on this page.
+Astronomers having obtained observing time in Service Mode should consult instead the links provided on this page.

 Users should familiarize themselves with the appropriate instrument documentation, including ESO supported calibration plans, as well as with all the various logistic-related aspects available from the La Silla and Paranal webpages.
-Please consult as well the ESO Instructions for Astronomers on Mission to Chile.
+Please consult as well the ESO Travel Guidelines for Astronomers on Mission to Chile.

-All Paranal Visitor and designated Visitor Mode users (exceptions are VIMOS users) are asked to prepare their observations using the web-based application p2.
+All Paranal Visitor and designated Visitor Mode users are asked to prepare their observations using the web-based application p2.

-For general definitions related to Phase 2 preparation, visitors should read the new P2PP version 3 User Manual before arriving at Paranal.
-For La Silla, please refer to the documentation for P2PP for La Silla.
+For general definitions related to Phase 2 preparation, visitors should read the Phase 2 workflow page before arriving at Paranal.

 OB Preparation on the Mountain